-Myths, monsters and curses
+Myths, monsters and curses in accounting education

 This article is based on a presentation by Paul Jennings and Toby York at the BAFA Accounting Education Special Interest Group conference in Durham, England in May 2023.